Jigsaw Academy

 Is Jigsaw right for me?

-• Are you located in Sydney, Brisbane, Melbourne, Adelaide, or Canberra?
+- Based in Sydney, Brisbane, Melbourne, Adelaide or Canberra

 Shape your career path with Jigsaw.

-We have built great connections with employers who have trained in disability awareness, so you can be sure of a supportive environment when you arrive.
+We have a great network of disability-confident employers, so you can be sure of a supportive environment when you arrive.
+You will also play a key role in writing, and training your employer on, your support plan.
 When you secure a role, we’ll check in with both you and your manager regularly to ensure you are settling in well, and to help you navigate any concerns.

 Check out our latest blogs and media …